 The Let's Encrypt Client presently only runs on Unix-ish OSes that include

-Python 2.6 or 2.7; Python 3.x support will hopefully be added in the future.
-The
+Python 2.6 or 2.7; Python 3.x support will be added after the Public Beta

 The Apache plugin currently requires a Debian-based OS with augeas version

 1.0; this includes Ubuntu 12.04+ and Debian 7+.

 - apache/2.x (working on Debian 8+ and Ubuntu 12.04+)

 - standalone (runs its own simple webserver to prove you control a domain)

 - webroot (adds files to webroot directories in order to prove control of

 domains and obtain certs)